akamlani/selfdrivingcar/assignments/CarND-Vehicle-Detection-P5/README.md

 - Augmentation of Training data w/annotated samples
 - Originally I thought the feature extraction method via performing a K-Fold CV based on optimal ROC score would have helped in the classification, however this was not the case, and resulting in some false positives.
 Therefore a few of the parameters were modified in the final feature extraction (hist_bins, orientation, num_bins).
-- Better rejection of false positives via a different classifier (ensemble)
+As well the K-Fold CV takes a long time to evaluate, however this is only used during the training and evaluation phase, not on the inference of the video frames.
-- Better rejection of false positives via a different method, instead of probability based estimates and Thresholding.
+- Other methods for rejecting false positives via a different classifier (ensemble), as well as improved methods over probability based estimates and thresholding.
 As noting the thresholding does not seem to work well with a static number, for example it is possible a bounding box can fit just correctly, and if we require a minimum number of boxes, we could zero this out and not include it in the positive instance.
+However the SVM Classifier takes a long time to even perform inference on, and we opted for this version of the SVM for its probability based estimates.
 - Tuning the Classifier of hyperparameters for a better max margin, however note that the SVM classifier already takes a long time to train.